Here’s What You Need to Know About Sony’s New PS4 Pro

 Videos by VICE

-Sony’s Mark Cerny said of the Pro, “It’s not intended to blur the line between console generations”—basically, this is very much the “PlayStation 4.5” that a lot of the games media was anticipating, and not a fully blown next step into a new console generation.
+Sony’s Mark Cerny said of the Pro, “it’s not intended to blur the line between console generations” – basically, this is very much the “PlayStation 4.5” that a lot of the games media were anticipating, and not a fully blown next step into a new console generation.

-Amongst the games showcased at the PlayStation Meeting were Call of Duty: Infinite Warfare, Watch Dogs 2, Mass Effect: Andromeda, Horizon Zero Dawn, and Insomniac’s forthcoming Spider Man title.
-They all looked very splendid indeed—although whether aesthetics alone will turn the heads of those already playing through other means, I don’t know.
-PS4 Pro games running on HDR screens, in all their glorious 4K crispness, feature some amazing-looking fire, that’s for sure, so pyromaniacs should form a disorderly line.
+Amongst the games showcased at the PlayStation Meeting were Call of Duty: Infinite Warfare, Watch Dogs 2, Mass Effect: Andromeda, Horizon Zero Dawn and Insomniac’s forthcoming Spider Man title.
+They all looked very splendid indeed – although whether aesthetics alone will turn the heads of those already playing through other means, I don’t know.
+PS4 Pro games running on HDR screens, in all their glorious 4K crispness, feature some amazing-looking fire, that’s for sure, so pyromaniacs should form a disorderly queue.

-Read more gaming articles on VICE, and follow VICE Gaming on Twitter.
+Read more gaming articles on VICE here, and follow VICE Gaming on Twitter at @VICEGaming.